kyma-project/kyma/hack/table-gen/README.md

 ### Use Command Line

-You can also call the table generator from the command line, without needing to add it to the Makefile. to do this, you can either build it and start it, or use `go run`.
+You can also call the table generator from the command line, without needing to add it to the Makefile.
+To do this, you can either build it and start it, or use `go run`.
 See the following example:
    ```bash
    go run main.go --crd-filename ../../installation/resources/crds/telemetry/logpipelines.crd.yaml --md-filename ../../docs/05-technical-reference/00-custom-resources/telemetry-01-logpipeline.md
    ```